 And when Mathew was looking for a winemaker – Stephens’ girlfriend at the time (now his wife) was Dr. Nichola Hall – who has significant experience with Fermentation Science.
 Stephens has made every vintage since their inaugural 2009 release – and Dr. Hall consults as needed during harvest and with fermentation.

-The 2016 Sauvignon Blanc was fermented in stainless steel tanks; it initially shows notes of lemon/lime on the bouquet – somewhat floral at times with citrus blossom and hints of cinnamon.
-AS it opens it becomes more tropical in its aromatic presentation.
-On the palate – shows a good balance between weight, flavor and acidity.
-Hints of honey with some mineral components – some of the citrus notes from the bouquet also show in the flavors – a clean long lasting finish that is a nice balance between citrus and tropical notes.
+The 2016 Mathew Bruno Sauvignon Blanc was fermented in stainless steel tanks; it initially shows notes of lemon/lime on the bouquet and is somewhat floral at times with citrus blossom and hints of cinnamon.
+As it opens it becomes more tropical in its aromatic presentation.
+On the palate shows a good balance between weight, flavor and acidity.
+There are hints of honey with some mineral components; some of the citrus notes from the bouquet also show in the flavors.
+Sports a clean long-lasting finish that is nicely balanced between citrus and tropical notes.

-The 2012 Cabernet Sauvignon has an elegant bouquet – framed by dark fruit aromas including blackberry.
+The 2012 Mathew Bruno Cabernet Sauvignon has an elegant bouquet framed by dark fruit aromas including blackberry.
 More subtle but still noticeable are cigar box aromas, notes of cedar and a spicy plum nuance.
 Superbly balanced for a fairly young wine.
-I love the texture of how this wine feels on the palate.
-The dusty tannins are noticeable but harmonious – finishing softly – with a hint of mocha.
+We love the texture of how this wine feels on the palate.
+The dusty tannins are noticeable but harmonious, finishing softly with a hint of mocha.

-The wines are sold direct and are selectively distributed – they have good placement at a number of restaurants in the Modesto, Turlock and Escalon in the Central Valley.
-In addition, the wines are at Gary Danko in San Francisco and Dean & Deluca in St. Helena.
+The wines are sold direct and are selectively distributed including placement at a number of restaurants in Modesto, Turlock and Escalon in the Central Valley.
+In addition, the wines are at Gary Danko in San Francisco.
 The various levels of their wine club are named after immediate family members.
-For more information visit: www.mathewbruno.com
+For more information, to purchase wine or to schedule a tasting, visit: www.mathewbruno.com